TFO-Meran/SampleProject_CPP/README.md

-This Repo was created specifically for **TFO-MERAN(O)** - a highscool in South-Tyrol, Italy.
-It is a **work-in-progress for teaching purposeses** and has no ambitions for completeness or absolute perfection.
+This Repo was created specifically for **TFO-MERAN(O)** - a high school in South-Tyrol, Italy.
+It is a **work-in-progress for teaching purposes** and has no ambitions for completeness or absolute perfection.
 However, everyone is encouraged to use it and to make proposals for improvements.

 Happy programming!

-## PREREQUISITS
+## PREREQUISITES
-You need have a working installation of VSCode an the following extensions:
+You need have a working installation of VSCode and the following extensions:
 1. C/C++ from Microsoft
 2. C/C++ Extension Pack from Microsoft
 3. CMake Tools from Microsoft